Putting doctors above the law

 The Dignity in Dying blog has opted for assisted suicide after apparently suffering unbearably

-The Dignity in Dying blog has opted for assisted suicide after apparently suffering unbearably from a terminal condition.
+The Uk's Dignity in Dying blog has opted for assisted suicide after apparently suffering unbearably from a terminal condition.

 UK withdrawal of treatment case threatens disabled